echinodermatamata/esiil-hackathon-week-2-practice/README.md

 # esiil-hackathon-week-2-practice
-practice repo for learning how to push with Github
+A practice repo for learning how to push with Github